ryanswanstrom/EventHubFire/Readme.md

 	var ehClient = EventHubClient.CreateFromConnectionString("<connection-string>");
 	ehClient.SendAsync(new EventData(Encoding.UTF8.GetBytes("Hello World, This is a message.")));
 	```
+1. Replace *<connection-string>* with the connection string from the Event Hub
 1. For extra clarity, add two more lines to print out a message and stall the command-line

 	```C#